idvorkin/idvorkin.github.io/_d/90days.md

 Focus on your network

 - Need Technical, Cultural , Political Advisors
-- Need insiders, and external obsevers:
+- Need insiders, and external observers:
-- Insiders who are trustworthy with no personal agenda, or conficting interest.
+- Insiders who are trustworthy with no personal agenda, or conflicting interest.
 Give you strait accurate advice.
   External supporters - loyal to you, not to the org.
-Friends and colleauges
+Friends and colleagues
 - In partner groups, to help understand perspective, need to get several views

 ### 10. Accelerate Everyone